 Health information is a specific type of personal information, which includes information or an opinion about the physical or mental health of an individual, or the disability of an individual.

 Lawful – Altius Group will only collect personal and health information directly related to a function or activity related to the function or activity being offered.

 Relevant – Altius Group will ensure that the health information collected is necessary, relevant, accurate, complete and up to date.

-Open – Altius Group will take reasonable steps to inform individuals why we are collecting information, what we will do with it and who will see it.
+Open – Altius Group will take reasonable steps to inform individuals (and their representatives) why we are collecting information, what we will do with it and who will see it.

 Transparent, Accessible and Accurate – Altius Group will take all reasonable steps to explain what personal and health information we are storing and how an individual is able to access this information without unreasonable delay or expense.
 Altius Group will endeavour to ensure that the information is relevant, up to date, complete and accurate before using it.

 Limited – Altius Group will only use and disclose an individuals’ health information for the purpose for which it was collected, where the individual concerned is aware of through explicit consent and it is a directly related purpose that you would expect.
 Altius Group does not expect to disclose personal information to any overseas recipients.
 Altius Group does not use or disclose personal information for the purpose of direct marketing.
 However, the organisation may use personal or health information without consent in order to deal with a serious and imminent threat to any person's health or safety, where illegal activity is suspected or where requested by law enforcement authorities.

 Identification – Altius Group allocates unique case numbers to all clients for internal use only, in order to effectively manage case records including file notes, reports and case records.